Here are some frequently asked questions. Hope you find your answer here :-)

 How can I contribute?

 Contributors are highly welcome and the repositories are hosted on GitHub.
 We look forward to community feedback, additions and bugs.
 Both individual contributors and corporate contributors need to sign our CLA.
-If you have ideas for a project around gRPC, please read guidelines and submit here.
+If you have ideas for a project around gRPC, read guidelines and submit here.
 We have a growing list of projects under the gRPC Ecosystem organization on GitHub.

 Where is the documentation?